Tête Nord des Fours

 Access and parking

-Go to Contamines-Montjoie (74170).
-Cross the village and stay on Route de Notre-Dame de la Gorge (D902) for 2 kilometers until you reach the large parking of Notre-Dame de la Gorge located on your right.
+Go to Les Contamines-Montjoie (74170).
+Drive through the village and stay on the Route de Notre Dame de la Gorge (D902) for 2 kilometres until the road ends at the large Notre Dame de la Gorge car park on your right.

 Parking :